zdonato/ws-solace/nodeJavaCompare.md

 ### Asynchronous Interval Test
 In this test set we used a Web Worker to schedule repeatedly sending a message asynchronously at a given interval through JavaScript's setInterval method.

-A trial consists of 1,000 messages of the twelve character string "Hello World!" being sent that fixed interval.
+A trial consists of 1,000 messages of the twelve character string "Hello World!" being sent during the fixed interval.
 We changed the value of the interval from 10ms to 25ms and ran each trial sixty times per interval.

 #### Results

 ##### Solace to Proxy Server

-For the 10ms interval, both mean and stanard deviation have higher values with the Java application than with the NodeJS application.
+For the 10ms interval, both the mean and standard deviation have higher values with the Java application than with the NodeJS application.
 The Java application has a mean of 20.567 and a standard deviation of 12.582, while the NodeJS application has a mean of 16.092 and a standard deviation of 8.112.
 The difference between them is 4.48ms and 4.47ms respectively.

 While in subsequent intervals the Java application means decrease to 16.247ms for 25ms, the means for the NodeJS application fluctuate between 15.982ms and 16.680ms throughout the intervals.
 At 25ms, the Java application has a mean 16.247ms while the NodeJS application has a mean of 16.680ms, a difference of a mere 433μs lower for the Java application.